Pathet Lao

-The Pathet Lao (ປະເທດລາວ), officially the Lao People's Liberation Army, was a communist political movement and organization in Laos, formed in the mid-20th century.
-The group was ultimately successful in assuming political power in 1975, after the Laotian Civil War.
-The Pathet Lao were always closely associated with Vietnamese communists.
-During the civil war, it was effectively organized, equipped and even led by the People's Army of Vietnam (PAVN).
+The Pathet Lao (ປະເທດລາວ), officially the Lao People's Liberation Army, was a communist political movement and organization in Laos, formed in the 20th century.
+It ultimately gained control over the entire country of Laos in 1975, after the Laotian Civil War.
+The Pathet Lao were associated and dependent on Vietnamese communists and North Vietnam since their foundation, with the group being established after advice from Hanoi to create a Laotian counterpart of the Viet Minh or Viet Cong.
+During the civil war, it was effectively organised, equipped and led by the People's Army of Vietnam (PAVN).
 They fought against the anti-communist forces in the Vietnam War.
 Eventually, the term became the generic name for Laotian communists.

-The most important source of military aid to the movement (as was also the case for the Vietnamese communists) was China; under orders from Mao Zedong, the People's Liberation Army provided 115,000 guns, 920,000 grenades and 170 million bullets, and trained more than 700 of its military officers.
+Under orders from Mao Zedong, the People's Liberation Army provided 115,000 guns, 920,000 grenades and 170 million bullets, and trained more than 700 of its military officers.

 Organization

-The political movement of the Pathet Lao was called first the "Lao People's Party" (1955–1972) and later the "Lao People's Revolutionary Party" (1972–present).

-Key Pathet Lao leaders include Prince Souphanouvong, Kaysone Phomvihane, Phoumi Vongvichit, Nouhak Phoumsavanh and Khamtay Siphandone.

 The political wing of the Pathet Lao, called the "Lao Patriotic Front" (Neo Lao Hak Xat) served in multiple coalition governments, starting in 1956.
 Through the 1960s and 1970s the Pathet Lao battled the Royal Lao government during the Laotian Civil War, gaining control of the north and east of Laos.
-The Pathet Lao gained power throughout the country by the spring of 1975.
-In December, the US-backed Vientiane government fell and the Lao People's Revolutionary Party formed a new government.
+The Pathet Lao gained power throughout the country by 1975.
+In December, the US-backed government fell and the Lao People's Revolutionary Party formed a new government.